lukacsg/openlostcat/README.md

 * Reusable rules or subexpressions by named references (inside a location category catalog)

-* Visualization of the category catalog (set of parsed expressions rules)
+* Visualization of the category catalog (set of parsed expression rules)

 * Debug feature with explicit AST (abstract syntax tree) output